-66. Introducing this sub-item, the Senior Coordinator for Refugee Women/Gender Equality drew attention to the contents of conference room paper EC/51/SC/CRP.17, notably the current efforts it described aimed at empowering refugee women.
-She also briefed the Standing Committee on the recent Dialogue with Refugee Women organized in partnership with the Women's Commission for

-Refugee Women and Children, which had brought fifty refugee, displaced and returnee women to Geneva to discuss issues of concern to them.
+67. Introducing this sub-item, the Senior Coordinator for Refugee Women/Gender Equality drew attention to the contents of conference room paper EC/51/SC/CRP.17, notably the current efforts it described aimed at empowering refugee women.
+She described the budgetary reductions operated by UNHCR that also affected, both directly and indirectly, the implementation of gender policies developed by UNHCR.
+She also briefed the Standing Committee on the recent Dialogue with Refugee Women organized in partnership with the Women's Commission for Refugee Women and Children, which had brought fifty refugee, displaced and returnee women to Geneva to discuss issues of concern to them.

-- 67. Some delegations having participated in this Dialogue welcomed the opportunity to meet and consult with refugee women and asked for the process to be repeated.
+- 68. Some delegations having participated in this Dialogue welcomed the opportunity to meet and consult with refugee women and asked for the process to be repeated.
 Several delegations also commented on the panel presentation during the Standing Committee at which five refugee women had made presentations.
 Such an event was a unique opportunity for donors, staff and delegations to learn more about the needs of refugee women from the refugees themselves.
 They referred to the strong call made by refugee women for their active involvement in planning and decision-making.
-Two delegations also stressed the demand made for individual documentation for all refugees including women. - 68.
+Two delegations also stressed the demand made for individual documentation for all refugees including women. - 69.
 Delegations expressed firm support for UNHCR's efforts to advance the rights of refugee women and promote gender equality, calling for assurances that they would rank as core activities and not be adversely affected by budget revisions.
 These delegations also emphasized the importance of UNHCR's presence in the field, noting that the Regional Advisors for Refugee Women/Gender Equality currently covered several countries.
-Some delegations welcomed the inclusion of a gender specialist in the emergency teams in Guinea and Sierra Leone, recommending that this should become standard practice. - 69.
-A number of delegations observed with regret that while some progress had been made, much remained to be done to translate UNHCR's current policies on refugee women into practice.
+Some delegations welcomed the inclusion of a gender specialist in the emergency teams in Guinea and Sierra Leone, recommending that this should become standard practice. - A number of delegations observed with regret that while some progress had been made, much remained to be done to translate UNHCR's current policies on refugee women into practice.
+It was noted by several delegations that while budgetary reductions have a negative impact on the activities for women, many of those activities do not actually require financial allocations, and therefore should have been implemented regardless of the financial difficulties faced by UNHCR.
 They expressed particular concern over issues of sexual violence, drawing attention to the risks faced by women when collecting basic items such as water or firewood.
 Some delegations referred to the ten-year review of UNHCR's implementation of the policy and guidelines on refugee women being undertaken by the Women's Commission for Refugee Women and Children of which the results were eagerly awaited.
 Other delegations also encouraged UNHCR to continue activities to ensure that refugee women's voices were included in peace initiatives, pledging their support and assistance to this process.
 They drew attention to the essential role of women in community development, and commended UNHCR on Volume II of the Good practices on gender equality mainstreaming: a practical guide to empowerment.
-Several delegations expressed their support for active male involvement in activities that promote gender equality. - 70.
+Several delegations expressed their support for active male involvement in activities that promote gender equality. - 71.
 Some delegations also pointed out that promoting gender equality was part of the job of every staff member in UNHCR and required particular attention and commitment from Senior Management.